wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

     gsutil cors get gs://<bucket_name>
     ```

-* Grant the `Storage Admin` role to the GCP service account linked to the W&B Platform.
+If you are using [SaaS Cloud](../hosting-options/saas_cloud.md) or [Dedicated Cloud](../hosting-options/dedicated_cloud.md), grant the `Storage Admin` role to the GCP service account linked to the W&B Platform:

-  * For SaaS, the account is: `wandb-integration@wandb-production.iam.gserviceaccount.com`
+  * For [SaaS Cloud](../hosting-options/saas_cloud.md), the account is: `wandb-integration@wandb-production.iam.gserviceaccount.com`
   * For [Dedicated Cloud](../hosting-options/dedicated_cloud.md) the account is: `deploy@wandb-production.iam.gserviceaccount.com`

 Keep a record of the bucket name.
+If you are using [Dedicated Cloud](../hosting-options/dedicated_cloud.md), share the bucket name with your W&B team in case of instance level BYOB.
+In case of team level BYOB on any deployment type, [configure the bucket while creating the team](#configure-byob-in-wb).

   </TabItem>